 “Really, you see him?
 I swear I can feel him near me.”

-“I know he’s in my heart and he tells me he’ll always love you, like he loves me.
+“I know he’s in my heart. he tells me he’ll always love you, like he loves me.

 Casper was holding John and crying.
 The blue wispy tears were falling around us, glittering in the dim light.